ManuMartinezM/PIDA-Henry/README.md

 ## Overview
 This project focuses on analyzing airplane accidents from 1908 to the present day.
 The primary objective is to gain insights into the trends, causes, and safety improvements in aviation over the years.
 The dataset used for this analysis, named 'air_accidents,' contains information about accidents, including date, location, operator, aircraft details, fatalities, and more.

+In addition, I have conducted in-depth analyses of two key performance indicators (KPIs) to provide a comprehensive understanding of aviation safety:

+1. **Crew Fatality Rate Reduction by 10% in the Last Decade:**
+   - By analyzing this KPI, we found that the fatality rate reduction for crew between 2002 and 2011 was 3.18%, while the rate between 2012-2021 was 3.75%.
+This indicates that the fatality rate increased by 17.92% between the last decade and the previous one, which shows that the KPI measurements were not met.

+2. **Reduction of Hijacking Incidents in Aviation Accidents by 10% the Last Decade:**
+   - The analysis revealed that the hijacking rate in the total airplane accidents for the 2000s decade was 1.18%, mainly due to the 9/11 terrorist attacks.
+This contrasts highly with the 2010s decade in which the hijacking rate was 0%, which means the KPI measurements were met.

+These KPIs provide valuable insights into specific aspects of aviation safety and contribute to a more comprehensive understanding of the data and its implications.
 ## Dataset
 The 'Air_Accidents' dataset contains 5008 rows and includes the following columns: